Caltech-IPAC/hiresprv/docs/_sources/index.rst.txt

 ******************************************************************

 This is a radial velocity processing environment that can be used to transform raw `Keck/HIRES <https://www2.keck.hawaii.edu/inst/hires/>`_ spectra into publication-ready precision radial velocities (PRVs).
-..
-Data collected in the prescribed :ref:`HIRES-PRV configuration <setup>` will be compatible with this PRV processing environment.
+Data collected only in the prescribed :ref:`HIRES-PRV configuration <setup>` will be compatible with this PRV processing environment.

 A Python API provides a convenient way to interact with the service running on `NExScI <http://nexsci.caltech.edu>`_ servers.
 The